niteshroyal/DC-Sharp/README.md

-# DC+
+# DC#
 A hybrid probabilistic logic programming language.

 The older version of DC written by Davide Nitti is available here: [DC](https://github.com/davidenitti/DC)

 This new version is written from scratch.
-Now, it supports [combining rules](https://link.springer.com/article/10.1007/s10472-009-9138-5) and the inference engine exploits [context-specific independencies](http://proceedings.mlr.press/v130/kumar21b/kumar21b.pdf) in DC+ programs.
+Now, it supports [combining rules](https://link.springer.com/article/10.1007/s10472-009-9138-5) and the inference engine exploits [context-specific independencies](http://proceedings.mlr.press/v130/kumar21b/kumar21b.pdf) in DC# programs.

 It is possible to write (acyclic) ProbLog programs without Annotated Disjunction in this version.